Muslim World League: Forum on Common Values among Religious Followers

 MWL arranged a discussion and debate forum in Riyadh in May 2022 titled "Forum on Common Values among Religious Followers" that brought together senior Muslim scholars and leaders as well as leadership and scholars of other religions from across the world.

-The forum was a key initiative in bringing leadership and followers of various religions together to discuss, appreciate and promote values that bind all religions.
+The forum brought leadership and followers of various religions together to discuss, appreciate and promote values that bind all religions.
 Combining common religious principles and international conventions, the forum issued a declaration of “Common Human Values” wherein participants agreed to affirm the centrality of religion in every civilization due to its influence in “shaping the ideas of human societies”.

-The participants shunned denounced the idea of an 'inevitable clash of civilizations' due to religious issues.
+The participants denounced the idea of an 'inevitable clash of civilizations' due to religious issues.
 The forum underscored that attempts to gain religious, cultural, political and economic advantages without respect for rights or ethics, and through forms of extremism, arrogance and racism, must be opposed.
-One of the key successes of the forum was religious leaders agreeing that it was uncalled for to link religion and malpractices of some of its followers, and that religion must not be employed for worldly purposes.
+Through the forum, the religious leaders agreed that it was uncalled for to link religion and malpractices of some of its followers, and that religion must not be employed for worldly purposes.

 The gathering announced new initiatives including a project to create The Encyclopedia of Common Human Values and the global “Religious Diplomacy Forum for Building Bridges,” tasked with bridging beyond dialogue relationships among diverse religions and cultures of the world.

 Conference on the Declaration of Peace in Afghanistan

-In June 2021, the Muslim World League spearheaded a meeting of religious and political leadership from Afghanistan and Pakistan in the holy city of Makkah that devised a roadmap for attaining lasting peace in the war-torn country.
+In June 2021, the MWL held a meeting of religious and political leadership from Afghanistan and Pakistan in the holy city of Makkah to devise a roadmap for attaining lasting peace in the war-torn country.

 The conference led to the signing of an accord that defined religious parameters to achieve a just and comprehensive peace and reconciliation process in Afghanistan in line with Islamic principles.

 Noor-ul-Haq Qadri, then federal Minister for Religious Affairs and Inter-faith Harmony in Pakistan, and Mohammad Qasim Halimi, then minister of Hajj and Religious Affairs of Afghanistan, signed the agreement.